Twinklebear/Twinklebear.github.io/_posts/2015-11-27-rendering-an-animation-in-rust.md

 We would also like the motion that our objects go through to be smooth, that is the paths they follow should not have discontinuities (unless we actually want them) and they should smoothly accelerate when starting and stopping the motion.
-This leaves us with a small problem, since linear interpolation between the nearest two transforms at some time is likely to give disconituities in paths and not have smooth acceleration.
+This leaves us with a small problem, since linear interpolation between the nearest two transforms at some time is likely to give discontinuities in paths and not have smooth acceleration.
 Additionally, since linear interpolation is equivalent to drawing lines between the transforms we specify, it would be tedious to set up an animation that followed a smooth curve as it would require many tiny linear paths to approximate.